jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### Capsule assignment

-EM Routing clusters capsules to form a higher level structure.
-We also use EM routing to compute the **assignment probabilities** $$r_{ij}$$ to measure it quantitively.
-For example, the hand capsule is not part of the face capsule, the assignment probability between the face and the hand is zero.
+EM routing clusters capsules to form a higher level capsule in runtime.
+It also calculates the **assignment probabilities** $$r_{ij}$$ to quantify the runtime connection between a capsule and its parents.
+For example, the hand capsule does not belong to the face capsule, the assignment probability between them is zero. $$r_{ij}$$ is also impacted by the activation of a capsule.
+If the mouth in the image is obstructed, the mouth capsule will have zero activation.
+The calculated $$r_{ij}$$ will also be zero.

 <div class="imgcap">
 <img src="/assets/capsule/c2.jpg" style="border:none;width:80%">